 Many landlords and tenants ask, “What is a rent ledger?”
 A rent ledger is a simple, detailed record of all rent payments and related charges for a rental property.
-It helps landlords track rent payments, late fees, and any unpaid balances.
+It functions as both a rental payment record and a chronological rent log, giving landlords and tenants a clear view of financial transactions.

 Quick Facts Table About What Rent Ledger Is